ethereum-optimism/design-docs/security/fma-generic-contracts.md

   Functionality expected to hold across an upgrade or update breaks compatibility with prior systems.

 - **Risk Assessment:**
-  Low severity since liveliness is not impacted.
+  Low severity since only liveness is impacted.
   Low likelihood since ABI changes are validated as part of our snapshot process during PR reviews.

 - **Mitigations:**